ShortLJ/NKFADC_Unpacker/README.md

 # ASGARD_Unpacker
 Unpacker for ASGARD in CENS

-mkdir -p build && cd build
+$ mkdir -p build && cd build

-cmake ../
+$ cmake ../

-cmake --build .
+$ cmake --build .

-./ASGARD_Unpacker -h
+$ ./ASGARD_Unpacker -h

+For sample code for analysis,
+copy needed header files to sample directory, and run the macro with root.